Are you ready to discover your college program?

 An MBA in entrepreneurship typically comprises 36-70 credits, though this range depends on whether programs treat foundational business courses as prerequisites or as part of the MBA.
 Students boasting successful performance in an undergraduate business program can typically transfer these credits toward the MBA.

 Programs following a traditional academic calendar with 15-week semesters usually take full-time students about two years to complete.
 Part-time learners may take 3-4 years to graduate.
-However, accelerated programs featuring intensive eight-week courses allow students to graduate faster.
+However, accelerated MBA programs featuring intensive eight-week courses allow students to graduate faster.
 Full-time students in an accelerated program may graduate in as little as one year.

 Cohort-based programs, such as James Madison University's part-time, blended MBA program in innovation, often require students to move through the MBA on a set schedule.
 Busy working adults should consider their schedule constraints carefully before enrolling in programs with restrictive timelines.